 HMGT 2003 Service Industry Structure and Leadership 3 cr.
-Semester: S 3 Lec.
-Hrs./week
+Semester: S

 Successful leadership as channeled through an organizational structure is a very critical concept in the service industries where the customer is usually present at the point of production of the product.
 This course will review both the content of organizational structure and leadership as well as the process of utilizing them to successfully direct an organization to its objectives.